Skip to content

 Getting Started in Under 2 Minutes

-Step 1 — Install Open the Marketplace listing, review the plan that fits your organisation, then install the extension into your Azure DevOps organization.
+Step 1 — Install Open the Marketplace listing and install the extension into your Azure DevOps Services organization.

-Step 2 — Open Navigate to any project.
-Find Agile Analytics in the left hub navigation bar (under your project name).
+Step 2 — Open Navigate to any project → find Agile Analytics in the left navigation bar under your project name.

 Step 3 — Claim Admin Access (Required) An Azure DevOps Project Administrator or Organization Administrator must go to Tools → Configuration → Access Control and click Claim Admin Access.

-Step 4 — Configure Workflow Mapping (Required) Go to Tools → Configuration → Workflow Mapping, then map your Azure DevOps board states to your analytics flow stages based on your company's process, and save.
+Step 4 — Configure Workflow Mapping (Required) Go to Tools → Configuration → Workflow Mapping and map your board states to analytics flow stages.
+This is what makes cycle time and flow metrics accurate for your process.

-Optional — Additional setup After required setup is complete, visit Tools → Configuration to set WIP limits, add Teams/Slack webhook alerts, run Readiness checks, and export Support Diagnostics.
+Optional Visit Tools → Configuration to set WIP limits, add Teams/Slack webhook alerts, configure the Background Monitor, and run Readiness checks.

-For correct analytics behavior in customer environments, complete Access Control claim and Workflow Mapping before broad team rollout.
+Complete Access Control claim and Workflow Mapping before broad rollout for correct analytics behavior.

 Access Control

-Agile Analytics ships with a lightweight built-in role system — no Azure DevOps group configuration required.
+Agile Analytics includes a lightweight built-in role system — no Azure DevOps group configuration required.

 1. An Azure DevOps Project Administrator or Organization Administrator visits Configuration → Access Control and clicks Claim Admin Access